EjahDil/qa_technical_challenge/README.md

          npm install
         `

-    - To install the necessary browsers for playwright to run its test effectively you run
+    - To install the necessary browsers for playwright to run its test effectively, you run

         `
         npx install playwright --with-deps